 Before adjourning for coffee, there is usually an opportunity for people to ask questions.
 The aim would be particularly to answer questions which arise as a result of the talk, but, although we don’t actually have many questions from the floor on every occasion, these times have sometimes produced some very wide-ranging discussions (that’s good for keeping a pastor on his toes!).

-Guest services are usually held on the second Sunday of the month, at 10.00 a.m.
+Guest services are often held on the second Sunday of the month, at 10.00 a.m.
 If there is some reason to use a different Sunday in any particular month, though, we will.
 So check up on our calendar pages above for advance details, as far as we have them planned at present.